Meet the cast of Netflix drama You season two

 — YOU (@YouNetflix) December 9, 2019

 What else has Penn Badgley been in?
-Badgley is greatest recognized for the favored teen drama collection Gossip Woman, the place he performed the position of Dan Humphrey.
+Badgley is greatest identified for the favored teen drama sequence Gossip Woman, the place he performed the function of Dan Humphrey.

-He additionally had a significant position within the acclaimed Emma Stone comedy Simple A, and appeared in two episodes of 2015 miniseries The Slap, which is on the market to stream on All four.
+He additionally had a serious function within the acclaimed Emma Stone comedy Straightforward A, and appeared in two episodes of 2015 miniseries The Slap, which is obtainable to stream on All four.

 Victoria Pedretti performs Love Quinn

 Who’s Love Quinn?
-Love Quinn is the most recent lady to grow to be the centre of Joe’s obsessive tendencies.
-She is an aspiring chef and well being guru who he meets after shifting to Los Angeles.
+Love Quinn is the newest lady to turn out to be the centre of Joe’s obsessive tendencies.
+She is an aspiring chef and well being guru who he meets after transferring to Los Angeles.

 — YOU (@YouNetflix) December 6, 2019

 What else has Victoria Pedretti been in?
-Pedretti’s large breakout position was as Eleanor “Nell” Crain in Netflix horror collection The Haunting of Hill Home.
+Pedretti’s large breakout function was as Eleanor “Nell” Crain in Netflix horror sequence The Haunting of Hill Home.
 Over the summer season, she additionally appeared in Quentin Tarantino’s newest movie As soon as Upon A Time in Hollywood.

 James Scully performs Forty Quinn

 Who’s Forty Quinn?
-Forty is Love’s brother, an aspiring screenwriter who has beforehand confronted severe struggles with habit.
+Forty is Love’s brother, an aspiring screenwriter who has beforehand confronted severe struggles with dependancy.

 Simply what LA wants.
 One other aspiring screenwriter, however you are totally different, proper Forty? pic.twitter.com/SzlSmwhOGE